Real-Time Metrics

 Metrics types

-• Real-time metrics, are generated in real-time and are broken down into five-minute intervals.
-Available in Version 1.
+• Real-time metrics are generated in real-time and are broken down into five-minute intervals.
+They show the current status of the system.

 Real-Time and Non-Real-Time Metrics

 The highest granularity of real-time metrics will be in five-minute intervals.
 For example, the end user will be able to see the number of invocations between 10:00-10:05, 10:05-10:10, and so on.
-On the other hand, non-real-time metrics (or batch metrics) will be aggregated on an hourly basis, the same as existing Convo Insights Solutions.
+On the other hand, batch metrics will be aggregated on an hourly basis, the same as existing Convo Insights Solutions.
 For example, the user will be able to view total invocations between 10:00-11:00 and then 11:00-12:00.
 Both of these metrics will be able to be aggregated on a higher level.

-Meaning for real-time and non-real-time metrics the end user will be able to fetch total invocations over the last two hours.
 Some discrepancy between real-time and batch metrics is expected.
-One reason is due to real-time metrics having a five minutes watermark after the dialog ended.
-In some cases, that data delay longer than that mark, and those dialogs won’t be taken into account for real-time reporting.
+One reason is due to possible data delays, reflecting on the near real-time calculations as well.
 On the other hand, batch metrics take longer to produce in order to retrieve data, even if they were sent with some delay, ensuring their accuracy.
-A simple example of a data sequence will be available.

 Query Payload Fields